-- A. Any student in Grade 3 who has been retained at least once in grades K-3 may be eligible for mid-year promotion. - B. On or before November 1, retained Grade 3 students may be recommended for promotion if they meet these criteria: - 1.
+- A. Any student in Grade 3 who has been retained at least once in grades K-3 may be eligible for mid-year promotion. - B. On or before November 1, retained Grade 3 students may be recommended for promotion if they meet these criteria:

 For successful completion of the district Grade 3 portfolio assessments to document the recommendation for promotion, there must be evidence of mastery of Grade 3 tested Next Generation Sunshine State Standards Benchmarks for Language Arts.
-The district's portfolio requirements incorporate these required elements as specified in State Board Rule 6A-1.94222, FAC. - 2.
+The district's portfolio requirements incorporate these required elements as specified in [FAC 6A-1.094222].

 The student's performance must include mastery of the benchmarks assessed in Grade 3 FCAT Reading.
 Students must show 80% mastery (4 of 5 items correct) on each benchmark on each assessment.

-C. For mid-year promotion after November 1:

-- 1. Retained Grade 3 students may be recommended for mid-year promotion based on student's mastery of third grade tested Sunshine State Standard Benchmarks for Language Arts and beginning mastery of the Benchmarks for fourth grade. - 2.
-These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester.

-D. For all mid-year promotions:
+- C. For mid-year promotion after November 1: - 1.
+Retained Grade 3 students may be recommended for mid-year promotion based on student's mastery of third grade tested Next Generation Sunshine State Standard Benchmarks for Language Arts and beginning mastery of the Benchmarks for fourth grade consistent with the month of promotion to fourth grade. - 2.
+These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester. - D. For all mid-year promotions:

 The principal will recommend mid- year promotion for all eligible students.
-The executive director for elementary schools will review and sign all mid-year promotion recommendations.
+The executive director for elementary schools will review and sign all mid -year promotion recommendations.